TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: BAROSTAT

-BAROSTAT [BERENDSEN]
+BAROSTAT [BERENDSEN / BUSSI / NOSE-HOOVER / MONTECARLO]
    Selects a barostat algorithm for use during molecular dynamics.
-At present only one modifier is available, a Berendsen bath coupling method.
+At present the options include three virial-based methods, in addition to a Monte Carlo barostat.
 The default in the absence of the BAROSTAT keyword is to use the BERENDSEN algorithm.

 .. index:: BASIN